Noranda

 Employment performance in Noranda exceeds national averages across key labour market indicators

-Mining employs just 3.9% of local workers, below Greater Perth's 7.0%.
-The area appears to offer limited local employment opportunities, indicated by the count of Census working population versus resident population.
-Over the 12 months to September 2025, employment increased by 1.9% while labour force increased by 2.0%, resulting in a slight rise in unemployment rate by 0.1 percentage points.
-This contrasts with Greater Perth's higher employment and labour force growth rates, though both areas experienced marginal increases in unemployment.
-State-level data to 25-Nov-25 shows WA employment contracted by 0.27% (losing 5,520 jobs), with the state unemployment rate at 4.6%, compared to the national rate of 4.3%.
-National employment forecasts from May-25 suggest growth rates differ significantly between industry sectors over five and ten-year periods.
-Applying these projections to Noranda's employment mix suggests local employment should increase by 6.3% over five years and 13.2% over ten years, though these are simple extrapolations for illustrative purposes only and do not account for localised population projections.
+Mining employed only 3.9% of local workers, below Greater Perth's 7.0%.
+The area offered limited local employment opportunities, indicated by the count of Census working population versus resident population.
+Over the 12 months to September 2025, employment increased by 1.9%, labour force grew by 2.0%, resulting in a slight rise in unemployment by 0.1 percentage points.
+In contrast, Greater Perth saw employment rise by 2.9% and labour force grow by 3.0%.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Noranda's employment mix suggests local employment should increase by 6.3% over five years and 13.2% over ten years, though these are simple weighting extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment